Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

   - HP Laptop with attached monitor
 - I tested the functionality of the 'accordion' feature on the Experience page on these devices to ensure aesthetics and functionality were maintained.
   - This helped me make some changes to maintain responsiveness.
-- Repeatedly tested all links to ensure they function and correctly open up the required sites in new browser tabs.
+- Repeatedly tested all hyperlinks to ensure they function and correctly open up the required sites in new browser tabs.
 - Tested Social Media icon to ensure they also link to the correct sites and open in new browser tabs.
 - I have tested email links to ensure they open up the default email application and insert the email address.
   - Works on Samsung S9 – opening Gmail
   - Laptop – opening Outlook
+- I have tested the Portfolio Project card links on laptop and Samsung Galaxy S9 and they correctly opn in new browser tabs.
 - Tested the contact form on the Contact page to ensure correct functionality.
 This was linked to the CI Form dump page so I could verify the data sent.
 - Testing of the 'required' attribute which ensures all contact form field get filled in before the data can be sent.
 - I have tested the email address entry on the Contact form to ensure correctly formatted email addresses can be entered _e.g_ [_name@something.com_](mailto:name@something.com)